Alfred d'Orsay: At Gore House

 Image of d'Orsay, published by James Fraser.

 After the death of Lord Blessington, which occurred in 1829, the widowed countess returned to England, accompanied by d'Orsay, and her home, first at Seamore Place, then at Gore House, soon became a resort of the fashionable literary and artistic society of London, which found an equal attraction in host and in hostess.
-The count's charming manner, brilliant wit, and artistic faculty were accompanied by benevolent moral qualities, which endeared him to all his associates.
-His skill as a painter and sculptor was shown in numerous portraits and statuettes representing his friends, which were marked by great vigour and truthfulness, if wanting in the finish that can only be reached by persistent discipline.
+The count's charm, wit, and artistic faculty were accompanied by moral qualities which endeared him to all his associates.
+His skill as a painter and sculptor was shown in numerous portraits and statuettes representing his friends.

 It was at Gore House that d'Orsay met Benjamin Disraeli and Edward Bulwer-Lytton, themselves young men of fashion who dabbled in the arts.
 D'Orsay and Disraeli were good friends in the 1830s–to the point that Disraeli asked d'Orsay to be his second, when it appeared that Disraeli would fight a duel with Morgan O'Connell, the son of Irish agitator Daniel O'Connell.
 D'Orsay declined, on the grounds of being a foreigner, and Disraeli went with Henry Baillie, a mutual friend.
 The character of Count Alcibiades de Mirabel in Disraeli's novel Henrietta Temple was modeled on d'Orsay, to whom the book was dedicated.

 The comte's and Marguerite's pyramidal tomb at Chambourcy (Yvelines, France).

-Count d'Orsay had been from his youth a zealous Bonapartist, and one of the most frequent guests at Gore House was Prince Louis-Napoleon Bonaparte.
+Count d'Orsay had been from his youth a Bonapartist, and one of the most frequent guests at Gore House was Prince Louis-Napoleon Bonaparte.
 In 1849 the count went bankrupt, and the establishment at Gore House being broken up, he went to Paris.
 Lady Blessington sold almost all her possessions and followed him there, but died a few weeks after her arrival, leaving him heartbroken.
 He endeavoured to provide for himself by painting portraits.
-He was deep in the counsels of the prince-president (who had also returned to Paris from exile, and been elected president the year before d'Orsay arrived), but relations between them were less cordial after Louis-Napoléon's 1851 coup d'état (the French Parliament is dissolved), of which the count had expressed his strong disapproval.
+He was deep in the counsels of the prince-president (who had also returned to Paris from exile, and been elected president the year before d'Orsay arrived), but relations between them were less cordial after Louis-Napoléon's 1851 coup d'état, of which the count had expressed his strong disapproval.